jonathansalcedo/jonathansalcedo.github.io/_pages/about.md

   - /about.html
 ---

-This is the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
+I am currently a full-time consultant in health economics & outcomes research at Medicus Economics, LLC.
+I earned my Ph.D. from the [Department of Pharmaceutical and Health Economics at the University of Southern California](https://healthpolicy.usc.edu/) and my M.A. from the [Department of Economics at Duke University](https://econ.duke.edu/).
+I also hold B.A. degrees in Mathematics and Economics from the [California State University, Fresno](https://www.csufresno.edu/).
+My current work focuses on health technology assessment including the evaluation of medical and pharmaceutical interventions through cost-effectiveness analysis.
 You can access my CV [here](http://bit.ly/jonsal-cv).